llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 Lawyers may choose to focus on different areas of the law.
 The cliental they encounter may be influenced by this specialization.
 Inquiring into one's area of specialization will highlight which areas of the law may be associated with a need to speak multiple languages; more specifically, which areas of the law in Saint Lucia, are more likely to require an understanding of  Saint Lucian Kwéyòl language.

++ *What is your average annual income?*

+Below 36,000 XCD

+36,001 XCD - 46,000 XCD

+46,001 XCD - 56,000 XCD

+56,001 XCD - 66,000 XCD

+66,001 XCD - 76,000 XCD

+76,001 XCD - 86, 000 XCD

+86,001 XCD - 96, 000 XCD

+96,001 XCD - 106, 000 XCD

+Above 106,001 XCD

+Choose not to respond

+Based on one's average salary per case, there could be an argument for the economic reinforcement of certain linguistic standards.
+It may be interesting to note if multilingual able to request and acquire more money due to their linguistic abilities.
+The Average Attorney Salary of a lawyer located in the sister island country of Dominica is around 2,950 XCD per month.
+It is said that salaries range from 1,360 XCD (lowest) to 4,680 XCD (highest).
+Yet, according to salaryexplorer.com, a Saint Lucian  Attorney typically earns around 5,500 XCD per month;  this is with salaries ranging from 2,530 XCD (lowest) to 8,750 XCD (highest).
+It should be noted that Saint Lucia's minimum wage rate was last changed at the beginning of 2013, yet it stands at XCD 300 a month for office clerks, XCD 200 for shop assistants, and XCD 160 for messengers according to minimum-wage.org.

++ *Do you speak, write, and/or read another language in addition to English?*

+Yes

+No

 + *Which languages do you speak?
 Please select all that apply?*

+Column Titles: Language, Speak Write, Read.

+Rows: English, Latin, Saint Lucian Kwéyòl (Antillean Creole/Patios), French, Spanish, Dutch, Portuguese, Hindi, Japanese, Mandarin,

+Other (please specify)

+____________________

+This question is one of the most crucial to this study.
+English is listed as it is indeed the main language spoken (a prestige language).
+Apart from modern English, lawyers, and doctors, can claim to be multilingual based on their foundational studies of Latin; placing this detail acknowledges this field facet.
+Saint Lucian Kwéyòl (Antillean Creole/Patios) is inquired about, as it is the heritage language of the island.
+French and Spanish are inquired about as they are common language offerings at all high schools on the island.
+Dutch, and Portuguese, and to a lesser extent Hindi, are other common languages to the rest of the Caribbean due to colonialization.
+Japanese is taught in Saint Lucia by humanitarian volunteers as part of their Japan International Cooperation Agency (JICA) work [jica.go.jp/stlucia/].
+Due to an increased presence of Chinese investors and tourists in the Caribbean, and general funding of local projects by China, one's ability to understand Mandarin is becoming increasingly valuable.

++ *If you do speak more than one language, how did you come to learn each?

+Column Titles:

+Language

+As part of my school education (required)

+ As part of my school education (elective)

+As a personal interest (for career, personal enrichment, etc.)

+As part of communicating with my family and friends

+Row Titles:

+English

+Latin

+Saint Lucian Kwéyòl (Antillean Creole/Patios)

+French

+Spanish

+Dutch

+Portuguese

+Hindi

+Mandarin

+Other (please specify)

+Choose not to respond

+Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
+The learning of certain languages may take place in formal and informal settings.
+In Saint Lucia, it is highly likely that most language education would be done in a formal school setting.
+Overall, the national heritage language of this island would typically be learned informally.
+Saint Lucian Kwéyòl only recently began being formally taught to young children (between the ages of 6-12) in less than a handful of schools, and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.

++ *Please rank the following languages based on the most commonly encountered to least*

+Rank: 1= ver

 English